The Voice (Australian TV series) season 13

 The thirteenth season of The Voice Australia began airing on 19 August 2024.
 On 18 October 2023, it was confirmed that Seven Network had picked up the show for its thirteenth season, set to broadcast on 19 August 2024.
 On 6 February 2024, it was revealed on the show's social media that only Guy Sebastian would return as a coach from the previous season for the thirteenth season.
 At the same time, it was announced that LeAnn Rimes, Kate Miller-Heidke, and Adam Lambert would debut as coaches, replacing Rita Ora, Jessica Mauboy, and Jason Derulo, respectively.
 Sonia Kruger returned as host for her ninth season.

 Similar to the previous three seasons, the finale was pre-recorded and the winner was determined by a viewer poll.
 Reuben De Melo was declared the winner, marking LeAnn Rimes' first and only win as a coach.
-Rimes became the third coach to win on their debut season following will.i.am and Jessie J. Additionally, De Melo became the third winning artist that had a coach blocked during their blind audition, after Bella Taylor Smith and Lachie Gill in the tenth and eleventh season, respectively and the first to do so by a coach using the Ultimate Block that of LeAnn Rimes.
+Rimes became the fourth coach to win on their debut season following Seal, will.i.am and Jessie J. Rimes also became the second coach to win in their exclusive season, following will.i.am in season 3.
+Additionally, De Melo became the third winning artist that had a coach blocked during their blind audition, after Bella Taylor Smith and Lachie Gill in the tenth and eleventh season, respectively and the first to do so by a coach using the Ultimate Block that of LeAnn Rimes.